Atole is a sweetened warm Mexican drink made with fruits, masa harina or cornstarch.

 - one large pinch baking soda

 - 3 cups water

-- 1 cup whole fat milk (non-dairy may also be used)
+- 1 cup whole fat milk non-dairy may also be used

-- grated piloncillo & ground cinnamon (for topping)
+- grated piloncillo & ground cinnamon for topping

-- 1. In a small bowl combine the masa harina and water until you have a smooth runny paste, set aside.
+- In a small bowl combine the masa harina and water until you have a smooth runny paste, set aside.

-2. Place the quartered guavas, piloncillo, cinnamon and 1 cup of water in a saucepan.
+- Place the quartered guavas, piloncillo, cinnamon and 1 cup of water in a saucepan.
 Simmer until the guavas are soft and break up easily.
 Remove from heat and allow to cool slightly.

-- Now back to the rehydrated masa harina, add another half cup of water to make it very runny and pour into the pot and mix until well combined.
+- Now back to the re-hydrated masa harina, add another half cup of water to make it very runny and pour into the pot and mix until well combined.
 IMPORTANT to note that you may also strain the masa mix into the pot or add it to the blender when blending everything.
 I like to add it last so I can taste and adjust anything before thickening up.

 A super easy drink that will keep you warm all winter long!
 Remember to tag me on social media if you give this or any other recipe of mine a go.

 Gracias for stopping by, have a beautiful day amigos!